DreamworldSolutions/dw-form/README.md

 ## Enhancements in addition to `mwc-formfield`

+> Earlier (in 1.x version) this element was an extension of `mwc-formfield` but it's no longer uses it.
+> But, it implements all the behaviours of it with additional behaviours as described below.

 - Adds `disabled` property
   - When set to `true`, text will be rendered in `--disabled-text-color`
   - Deactivates ripple on click
 - Removes left padding from label When label is not available
 - Adds a way to change font style.
 By default it inherits font style from parent element
 - Provides a way to align label to top through `alignTop` property.
+- From version 2.x it allows you to render label through slotted element.

 ## Properties